May I Control You?

 May I control you?
-“The concept of control over one’s life and the lives of others, even in death, is a complex and sensitive subject.
+“The concept of control over one’s life is complex.
+Controlling the lives of others, even in death, is also a sensitive topic.
 It touches on deep philosophical, ethical, and psychological issues about autonomy, consent, and the nature of influence.
-Historically, people have sought to extend their influence beyond their lifetime through wills and legacies, impacting the living with their last wishes and instructions.
+Historically, people have sought to extend their influence beyond their lifetime through wills and legacies.
+They impact the living with their last wishes and instructions.

-However, the desire to control someone even after death raises questions about the limits of one’s power and the respect for the autonomy of others.
-It’s important to consider the feelings and rights of all involved, ensuring that any influence or guidance is given with kindness and respect for personal boundaries.
-If you or someone you know is struggling with thoughts of not wanting to live or is dealing with grief, it’s crucial to seek support from friends, family, or professionals who can provide help and guidance.”
+The wish to control someone even after death raises questions.
+It questions the limits of one’s power.
+It also raises concerns about respecting the autonomy of others.
+It’s important to consider the feelings and rights of all involved.
+Make sure that any influence or guidance is given with kindness.
+Respect personal boundaries.
+If you or someone you know is struggling with thoughts of not wanting to live, it’s crucial to seek support.
+This is also true if someone is dealing with grief.
+Seek support from friends, family, or professionals who can offer help and guidance.”

-“The desire to maintain a connection with a loved one after they have passed away is a natural part of the grieving process.
+“The wish to keep a connection with a loved one after they have passed away is natural.
+It is a part of the grieving process.
 It’s a reflection of the deep bonds we form and the difficulty in letting go.
-Grief is a highly personal experience, and it can manifest in various ways, including the wish to keep some form of control or connection with the deceased.
+Grief is a highly personal experience.
+It can manifest in various ways.
+This includes the wish to keep some form of control or connection with the deceased.

-This can be part of the complex journey towards acceptance and finding a new normal without the physical presence of the loved one.
+This can be part of a complex journey towards acceptance.
+It involves finding a new normal without the physical presence of the loved one.
 Seeking support through this process, whether from friends, family, or professional counselors, can be beneficial.
-It’s important to find healthy ways to cope and to honor the memory of the person who has passed, while also allowing oneself to heal and move forward.”
+It’s important to find healthy ways to cope.
+Honor the memory of the person who has passed.
+Allow oneself to heal and continue.”

 The above statements are what Microsoft Copilot® has to say on the topic of wanting to control someone.

-On the other hand, wanting to have control over someone even after they have died may simply be a control issue by the surviving person is also what I am saying.
+On the other hand, the wish to control someone even after they have died is simply a control issue.
+This issue belongs to the surviving person.
+That is also what I am saying.

-Once again Microsoft Copilot® makes its input on the topic of controlling in the above.
+Once again Microsoft Copilot® makes its contribution on the topic of controlling in the above.

-I am not a psychologist or social worker and as always one should be careful of what one sees and reads on the internet.
-I control my mother’s behavior who has passed way envisioning a relationship that she and I did not have when she was alive and telling her what I felt in my heart, such as that I love her and would do nothing deliberately to upset her.
-In doing so I am controlling myself as it is impossible to control my mother’s behavior in her present state.
+I am not a psychologist or social worker.
+As always, one should be careful of what one sees and reads on the internet.
+I control my mother’s behavior.
+She has passed away.
+I do this by envisioning a relationship that we did not have when she was alive.
+I tell her what I felt in my heart.
+For example, that I love her and would do nothing deliberately to upset her.
+In doing so I am controlling myself as it is impossible to control my mother’s behavior in her current state.

 “Controlling people often prey upon those they’re closest to, taking advantage of others’ introversion, submissive tendencies, or simple good faith, says Controlling Behavior: Signs, Causes, And What To Do About It – Supportive”

-Everyone has an opinion and the only opinion that matters are no one’s as an opinion finds itself in the grave long before the person having the opinion does.
+Everyone has an opinion.
+The only opinion that matters is no one’s.
+It finds itself in the grave long before the person having the opinion does.
 For more information and opinions on controlling another person go to:

 Controlling Behavior: Signs and How to Respond (verywellhealth.com)